-During face-to-face experiments, the lab instructor will objectively assess each student's performance in the lab and assign 0 to 10 points for appropriate laboratory behavior and technique.
+During each experiment, the lab instructor will objectively assess each student's performance in the lab and assign 0 to 10 points for appropriate laboratory behavior and technique.

 Lab performance points are AWARDED for: demonstrating familiarity with the experimental procedure, demonstrating proper experimental technique, keeping personal lab bench and communal areas clean, properly (and carefully) disposing of waste, interacting appropriately with fellow students and the teaching assistant, and adhering to safety regulations.